top of page

 3.

 3) This is a microscopic view of a neural network of brain cells.
 The brain’s neural network sends thousands of messages to every part of a person’s body for voluntary muscle movement.
 ALS disrupts the health of neurons, thus cutting off vital messages to the rest of the body.
 ALS specifically targets motor neurons, both upper (from the brain to the spinal cord) and lower motor neurons (from the spinal cord to the muscles), causing them to deteriorate and die.
+Scientists have yet to discover what causes ALS, and although there are some medicines that may temporarily slow symptoms (up to 6 months), there is no cure for ALS.

 • Instagram